 GE Healthcare serves as a prime example of how focusing on user-centricity can lead to notable improvements in a product, even if it appears to have no issues.
 While diagnostic imaging had already taken the health industry by storm, GE Healthcare identified a problem in how paediatric patients reacted to procedures.

 They observed children in different environments and interviewed hospital staff to gain more insights into young pediatric patients’ experiences.
-GE Healthcare’s “Adventure Series” redesigned MRI machines into child-friendly themes.
+GE Healthcare’s “Adventure Series” redesigned MRI machines to fit child-friendly themes.
 It increased patient satisfaction significantly while also saving time and resources.

-The classic idea of “Empathetic Design” imparted by them has yielded them the desired success.
+The classic idea of “Empathetic Design” they imparted has yielded them the desired success.
 Their success story undermines the importance of understanding and addressing user needs even in seemingly problem-free products.

 Enhance your leadership skills with our specialised Leadership and Management Skills Course for efficient management at your workplace.